AnzeMarinko/Civilizacije/README.md

-* scale of *x* axis for histograms `logarithmic_scale`, selected model `draw_model` and distribution to draw in 3D `draw_distribution` that is tuple of 6 (3 at model 2) integers from 0 to 4 that represent each one random variable in model distributed in selected distribution
+* scale of *x* axis for histograms `logarithmic_scale`, selected model `draw_model` and distribution to draw in 3D `draw_distribution` that is tuple of 6 for models 1 and 3 or 3 integers from 0 to 4 at model 2 that represent each one random variable in model distributed in selected distribution
 * list of numbers of clusters to make `ks` from 1 to 10 so it makes an analysis of data clustered in each number of clusters